Story: Tōrangapū – Māori and political parties

 A new party system

-The more conservative Reform Party came into being in 1909, and this gained important support from Māori politicians such as Māui Pōmare.
+The more conservative Reform Party, which formally came into being in 1909, gained support from Māori politicians such as Māui Pōmare.

 Māori political parties emerge